newfiesoft/my-style-anytime/readme.txt

 * Remove "WordPress" from the title on any case scenario and on all available Site Language inside WordPress settings.

-From now on, as part of this plugin, CSS rules will integrate other additional independent WordPress plugin user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/), and if you have any suggestions please post inside the support topic [Suggest a plugin that adds his role inside users](https://wordpress.org/support/topic/suggest-a-plugin-that-adds-his-role-inside-users/).
+For testing our plugin how can create a custom CSS user rules style, and WordPress basic user rules type we use independent popular WordPress plugins that have his self user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), and [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/).
+If you have any suggestions please post inside the support topic [Suggest a plugin that adds his role inside users](https://wordpress.org/support/topic/suggest-a-plugin-that-adds-his-role-inside-users/).

 == Screenshots ==

 1. Welcome screen
-2. Manage Style page where you can see all available styles that can be Editing
+2. Manage Style page where you can see all available styles and their status and who can be Editing
 3. Code Editor where you can manage and customize your style independent of user role type
 4. Customization page and his configuration options like Remove 100% WordPress from the title
 5. Security page and his Information and configuration options
-6. Settings where you can enable additional useful functions
+6. Settings page where you can enable additional useful functions
+7. Backup / Restore page so now you can on click create Backup for all your styles, and restore anytime.
-7. Administrator custom style view
+8. Administrator custom style view
-8. Editor custom style view
+9. Editor custom style view
-9. Author custom style view
+10. Author custom style view
-10. Contributor custom style view
+11. Contributor custom style view
-11. Subscriber custom style view
+12. Subscriber custom style view
-12. Visitor custom style view
+13. Visitor custom style view
-13. WooCommerce Shop Manager custom style view
+14. WooCommerce Shop Manager custom style view
-14. WooCommerce Customer custom style view
+15. WooCommerce Customer custom style view
-15. Loco Translate custom style view
+16. Loco Translate custom style view
-16. Yoast SEO Manager custom style view
+17. Yoast SEO Manager custom style view
-17. Yoast SEO Editor custom style view
+18. Yoast SEO Editor custom style view
-18. YITH WooCommerce Affiliates custom style view
+19. YITH WooCommerce Affiliates custom style view

 == Installation ==